Port of Long Beach Pier B

 Project Value $1.7 billion

-The Hill team’s services include program management, project controls and real estate management, project coordination, master scheduling review, third-party coordination, reporting to the Port, risk management, constructability review, grant management, permitting support, contractor prequalification, quality assurance, cost engineering, utility, oil field and real estate relocation, and acquisition support.
+Hill is supporting the overall management of the 14-year program, which the POLB calls the “centerpiece” of its rail improvement program.
+This initiative will save approximately 750 truck trips between the POLB and off-dock rail yards.
+Hill’s services include program management, project controls, real estate management, project coordination, master scheduling review, third-party coordination, risk management, constructability review, grant management, permitting support, contractor prequalification, quality assurance, cost engineering, utility, oil field and real estate relocation, and acquisition support.